 - Has built-in storage – in the handle

-The hollow handle makes for a decent storage space for small items.
-It’s not a game changer, mind you, but with a little ingenuity you can craft a loop through the holes to keep whatever you place in the handle from falling out.
+The hollow handle makes for decent storage space for small items.
+It’s not a game-changer, mind you, but with a little ingenuity you can craft a loop through the holes to keep whatever you place in the handle from falling out.

 Also, by creating a loop on the handle you’re effectively giving yourself a great means of hanging the hatchet where you want it.
 It’s always good to know exactly where your tool is when you’re not using it.

 Is it Worth the Money?

 Finally, the answer to the question you’ve been waiting for.
 It’s hard to answer that question without first knowing what you’re using the Fiskars X7 for.
 So, here goes.
 I’ll do my best.
 This hatchet packs quality into a small, light-weight, affordable package.
 The price is the main selling point and the price is what my answer hinges on.

 For survivalists, I don’t recommend the Fiskars X7.
 I know I’ll catch a lot of flak for this but don’t waste your money.
 In a survival scenario, you want a hatchet you can fix when it breaks.